9 GREAT BACK-TO-SCHOOL JOB IDEAS FOR KIDS AND TEENS

 - Candy or Chocolate Maker – Let your girl experiment with candy and chocolate!
 She can then sell her candy and chocolate treats to parents who need school snacks for their kids and people who need them for special occasions.
 For inspiration, your girl can get to know Kiki, Chief Candy Officer of Birthday Bars, who designs and makes eye-catching candy bars that taste and look great.

-- Babysitter – As parents return to their offices and kids return to school, their schedules might not always match up.
-If your girl likes spending time with kids and taking care of them, she can get in touch with parents or guardians who need someone to look after their kids until they get home or when they need a break.
+- Babysitter – Parents’ and kids’ schedules might not always match up.
+If your girl likes spending time with kids and taking care of them, she can get in touch with parents or guardians who need someone to look after their kids until they get home from the office or when they need a break.

-- Party Stylist or Party Entertainer – Birthday parties are becoming less virtual and more in person depending on the latest safety rules of each city or state.
-Your girl can get into the event planning business and charge customers for her services: Party backdrop decorator, balloon artist, juggler, magician, party coordinator assistant, or party host.
+- Party Stylist or Party Entertainer – Your girl can get into the birthday party or event planning business and charge customers for her services: Party backdrop decorator, balloon artist, juggler, magician, party coordinator assistant, or party host.

 If none of these jobs or startup ideas excite your budding girl entrepreneur, you and your girl can check out our other lists here and here.
 She can also try a business for a while and see if it’s something she’d like to do for the rest of the school year or switch to something new.
 If she needs more resources, she can grab business planning tips from our Startup Roadmap and find entrepreneurial role models on our site.